daridakr/Leaderplan/README.md

 ## Relevance

-Self-isolation and quarantine alongside the drastic change of established daily routine has resulted in ignorance and messiness of business and task planning.
+`Self-isolation` and `quarantine` alongside the drastic change of established daily routine has resulted in ignorance and messiness of business and task planning.
 The pace of life today has increased so much that keeping everything in one head is almost impossible.

-Excluding current circumstances this application doesn't lose its usefulness.
-For a person working in any company it's necessary to keep track of his business and make sure not to miss out anything, as an example.
+Excluding current circumstances this application doesn't lose its `usefulness`.
+For a person working in any company it's necessary to `keep track of his business` and make sure not to miss out anything, as an example.
 In fact every omission can be fraught with financial cost.

 <br>

 ## Issues
-— Помочь пользователю грамотно распорядится своими делами

-— Сформировать функциональную, информационную и графическую архитектуры приложения

-— Обеспечить организацию лаконичного и понятного пользователю интерфейса

-— Разработать необходимые структурированные алгоритмы
+  - Help user to manage the tasks properly
+  - Build the functional, information and graphic application architectures
+  - Provide the neat and intuitive to the user interface
+  - Develop the necessary structured algorithms

 <br>